For the protection of people and the environment

 • Identify and analyze transparency and stakeholders in the supply chain

-• Review, evaluate and re-implement IT systems to support the requirements
+• Review, evaluate and, if necessary, re-implement IT systems to support the requirements

 Flowchart showing measures for implementing the Supply Chain Due Diligence Act